Fujifilm X-H1 Comparison Review

 Fujifilm does not publish a shutter rating for the X-H1.
 Yet, shutters in comparable cameras from other manufacturers are said to be good for at least 200 000 actuations.
 It should be noted, though, that this number represents a Mean Time before Failure.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust an expected shutter life of 200 000 shots over, say, three years, one would have to take about 200 pictures each and every day.

-How to find the current shutter count on my Fujifilm X-H1?
+How do I find the shutter count on my Fujifilm X-H1?

 Fujifilm embeds the number of shutter actuations in image metadata.
 You can check the number of shots that your X-H1 has taken up to now by uploading a recent image to the online shutter count app.

 Is completely silent shooting possible with the Fujifilm X-H1?